 Owner: Erica Slothower; Manager: Wendy Delbosque (pictured)

-“Natalia’s Cafe is known for its generosity and friendly service, serving the Camas football team on game days, hosting fundraisers for family’s in need and giving to local charities.
+“Natalia’s Cafe is known for its generosity and friendly service, serving the Camas football team on game days, hosting fundraisers for families in need, and giving to local charities.
 Natalia’s has stepped up their game to safely serve food to the community and have kept a happy demeanor.
-They have a “scoreboard” at their takeout table showing the number of people they want to serve daily and how many they have served so far.
-Social media engagement has helped create fun with this is an otherwise trying time.
-They started taking donations to be able to serve food to those that might not have enough–they have received thousands of donated dollars and have served the staff at a local nursing home, front-line health workers, families that have lost jobs and downtown employees that have been laid off.
+They have a ‘scoreboard’ at their takeout table, showing the number of people they want to serve daily and how many they have served so far.
+Social media engagement has helped create fun with this in an otherwise trying time.
+They started taking donations to be able to serve food to those that might not have enough—they have received thousands of donated dollars and have served the staff at a local nursing home, front-line health care workers, families that have lost jobs, and downtown employees that have been laid off.
 All from their hearts.
-With bacon!” -Carrie Schulstad, Downtown Camas Association
+With bacon!”—Carrie Schulstad, Downtown Camas Association

-Find them in person: 437 NE 4th Ave, Camas
+Find them in person: 437 NE 4th Avenue, Camas

 Find them online: https://www.facebook.com/nataliascafecamas/